robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 1. Created a form using the FormBuilder
 1. Added validation to the FormBuilder
-1. Created a value change observable to set the field validation message
+1. Created a value change observable to set the field validation messages
-1. Added debounce to wait until the user is done typing before checking the field validation
+1. Added debounce to wait for a second after the user stops typing before checking the field validation
 1. Show the list of todo list with icons to complete and delete todo items
-1. You used several Angular directives to implement functionality in the UI:
+1. We used several Angular directives to implement functionality in the UI:

     * *ngIf - replacement for ng-if.
 Only show section if condition is true
     * *ngFor - replacement for ng-repeat.
 Loop through a list and do something